Recycled Water System

 The SW1D segment begins at Belmont and Cornelia avenues, where it connects to segment SW1B, and travels north on Cornelia Avenue to Shields Avenue; from Cornelia and McKinley avenues, east to Cecilia; from Cornelia and Clinton avenues, west to Polk then south on Polk Avenue to Yale Avenue.

-The SW4 segment commence at the end of Project SW1C2, just south of the intersection of Trinity Street and Lemon Avenue.
+The SW4 segment commences at the end of Project SW1C2, just south of the intersection of Trinity Street and Lemon Avenue.
 The pipeline generally travels southeastward via Trinity Street, Kearney Boulevard and ‘A’ Street, then northeastward toward ‘H’ Street in Inyo Street, northwest in ‘H’, Mariposa, and Broadway Streets, and finally northeast through Downtown Fresno in Fresno Street.
 The project also includes recycled water mains (RWMs) in Fresno Street southwest of State Route 99 (SR99), and in Divisadero Street west of State Route 41 (SR41).

 Tertiary Treatment Facility and Pump Station (Phase 1) is being built within the RWRF located just west of the intersection of Jensen and Cornelia avenues.